 - Symbolize: Symbolize stack traces if necessary.

-- Send data to server: Upload available symbol data and pprof formatted profile to remote server.
+- Send data to server: Upload available symbol data and pprof-formatted profile to the remote server.

 Obtaining raw data